HIV/AIDS in Africa: Health industry

 Sub-Saharan "Africans have always appreciated the importance of health care because good health is seen as necessary for the continuation and growth of their lineage".
 Without proper health the culture will not be able to thrive and grow.
 Unfortunately, "health services in many countries are swamped by the need to care for increasing numbers of infected and sick people.
 Ameliorative drugs are too expensive for most victims, except for a very small number who are affluent".
 The greatest number of sick people with the fewest doctors, Sub-Saharan Africa "has 11 percent of the world's population but carries 24 percent of the global disease burden.
 With less than 1 percent of global health expenditure and only 3 percent of the world's health workers".

 When family members get sick with HIV or other sicknesses, family members often end up selling most of their belongings in order to provide health care for the individual.
 Medical facilities in many African countries are lacking.
 Many health care workers are also not available, in part due to lack of training by governments and in part due to the wooing of these workers by foreign medical organizations where there is a need for medical professionals.

+Notably, Dr. Leopold Zekeng, a Cameroonian virologist and UNAIDS country director, has emphasized the importance of building local research infrastructure and public health capacity to reduce overreliance on external aid and improve treatment access across West and Central Africa.

-Unfortunately, many individuals who get a medical degree end up leaving Sub-Saharan Africa to work abroad "either to escape instability or to practice where they have better working conditions and a higher salary".
+Many individuals who get a medical degree end up leaving Sub-Saharan Africa to work abroad "either to escape instability or to practice where they have better working conditions and a higher salary".
 Many low income communities are very far away from a hospital and they cannot afford to bus there or pay for medical attention once they arrive.
 "Healthcare in Africa differs widely, depending on the country and also the region – those living in urban areas are more likely to receive better healthcare services than those in rural or remote regions".

 It is very common to just wait out a sickness or seek help from a neighbor or relative.
 Currently antiretroviral therapy is the closest to a cure.
-However, many hospitals lack enough antiretroviral drugs to treat everyone.
+Many hospitals lack enough antiretroviral drugs to treat everyone.
 This may be because most Sub-Saharan African countries invest "as little as 1-4 dollars per capita, [so] overseas aid is a major source of funding for healthcare".

 Many overseas organizations are very hesitant to give antiretroviral drugs to Sub-Saharan Africa because they are expensive, which means that there is only so much they can give.
 Relying on other countries for help in general requires more paperwork and faith in another country very far away.
-Also, delivery of drugs and other aid takes many month and years to arrive in the hands of those that need help.
+Delivery of drugs and other aid takes many month and years to arrive in the hands of those that need help.